gonative-cc/sui-native/nBTC/docs/nbtc_minting.md

 # nBTC Minting

+## Definitions

+- dwallet: Ika dwallet.
+In the context of nBTC, this is the `contract` that holds the Bitcoin. [see more](https://github.com/dwallet-labs/ika/blob/main/docs/docs/core-concepts/dwallets.md)
+- spend_key: The public key script (`scriptPubKey`) for the dwallet address.

 ## Minting nBTC process

 1. A user sends BTC to the `nBTC` dwallet address (on Bitcoin network).